justcoded/web-starter-kit/README.md

    ├── layout                   #Global layout
-   ├── pages                    #Global styles for pages ├── style.scss               #Main scss file (can be used for importing another files) ├── templates                   #Folder with pug templates ├── layouts                  #Folder with pug layouts
+   ├── pages                    #Global styles for pages ├── style.scss               #Main scss file (can be used for importing another files)
+#This `templates` folder will be created if you choose a Pug option using jcn
+├── templates                   #Folder with pug templates ├── layouts                  #Folder with pug layouts
       ├── default.pug           #Example of the pug layout